-There are Music Groups for amateur musicians aimed at both enjoyment and improving skills.
-There are Groups for recorders and one each for clarinet and piano.
-Currently, there are no singing groups.
+Music groups for amateur musicians are aimed at both enjoyment and improving skills.
+There are two groups for recorders and one each for clarinet and piano.

-Opera Appreciation members choose and view an opera on video or DVD.
+Opera Appreciation members choose and view an opera on DVD.
 They study the historical and social background of the composer and librettist and the content of the opera itself.
-Visits to live performances may be arranged.

-The Film Criticism Groups meet monthly to discuss a film viewed in the previous month.
+The Film Criticism Group meets monthly to discuss a film viewed in the previous month.
 Members take turns to choose the film and lead the discussion.

-There are Painting Groups, each of which meets weekly to improve members’ skills.
-There is no formal course of instruction, but the varying expertise and experience of the members is shared.
-Members may choose any medium to pursue.
-The groups meet in local halls during term time and a small extra charge is made to cover this cost.
-There is also a new Drawing Group being formed.
+There is one Painting Group which meets weekly and members work in the medium of their choice.
+There is no formal course of instruction, but members share their expertise and experience.
+The group meets in a local hall during term time and a small extra charge is made to cover this cost.

-The Art Today Groups focus on modern art with regular trips to London galleries as a basis for discussion.
+The Art Today group focuses on modern art with regular trips to London galleries as a basis for discussion.
 Members take it in turn to organise visits, which may include short breaks to galleries in Europe.